Lichen China Limited Announces - GuruFocus.com

 PR Newswire

 JINJIANG, China, Feb.
-6, 2023 /PRNewswire/ -- Lichen China Limited (the "Company" or "Lichen China"), a dedicated financial and taxation service provider in China, today announced the pricing of its initial public offering (the "Offering") of 4,000,000 Class A ordinary shares at a public offering price of US$4.00 per Class A ordinary share.
-The Class A ordinary shares have been approved for listing on the Nasdaq Capital Market and are expected to commence trading on February 6, 2023 under the ticker symbol "LICN."
+8, 2023 /PRNewswire/ -- Lichen China Limited (the "Company" or "Lichen China"), a dedicated financial and taxation service provider in China, today announced the pricing of its initial public offering (the "Offering") of 4,000,000 Class A ordinary shares at a public offering price of US$4.00 per Class A ordinary share.
+The Class A ordinary shares began trading on the Nasdaq Capital Market on February 6, 2023 under the ticker symbol "LICN."

-The Company expects to receive aggregate gross proceeds of US$16 million from the Offering, before deducting underwriting discounts and other related expenses.
+The Company received aggregate gross proceeds of US$16 million from the Offering, before deducting underwriting discounts and other related expenses.
 In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 600,000 Class A ordinary shares at the public offering price, less underwriting discounts.
-The Offering is expected to close on or about February 8, 2023, subject to the satisfaction of customary closing conditions.

 Proceeds from the Offering will be used to expand the Company's financial and taxation solution services, strengthen research and development ("R&D") capabilities and expand self-developed software, improve brand recognition through multi-channel marketing, and working capital and general corporate matters.

-The Offering is being conducted on a firm commitment basis.
-Univest Securities, LLC is acting as the underwriter and book-running manager for the Offering.
-Ortoli Rosenstadt LLP is acting as U.S. counsel to the Company, and Hunter Fischer Taubman & Li LLC is acting as U.S. counsel to Univest Securities, LLC in connection with the Offering.
+The Offering was conducted on a firm commitment basis.
+Univest Securities, LLC was acting as the sole underwriter and book-running manager for the Offering.
+Ortoli Rosenstadt LLP was acting as U.S. counsel to the Company, and Hunter Fischer Taubman & Li LLC was acting as U.S. counsel to Univest Securities, LLC in connection with the Offering.

 About Lichen China Limited